microscopic-image-analysis/zelll/README.md

 This setup does not simulate any actual particle motion (that's not what we're trying to measure here).
 It only covers repeated neighbor list construction and computation of the system's potential energy by accumulating dimensionless Lennard-Jones interactions.

+`more_benches.sh` can also be used to benchmark [CellListMap.jl](https://m3g.github.io/CellListMap.jl/stable/) However, note that fair benchmarking is difficult; treat the results of `zelll`, LAMMPS and CellListMap.jl with care.

 ## Case Study